+Health Unit Coordinators (HUC) Day on August 23, reminds us of the important teamwork taking place in medical facilities.
 That’s why health unit coordinators are so vital and indispensable.
 They support the medical staff by performing a variety of roles — from checking in patients to preparing birth certificates.
-They are often unheralded as they go about their daily lives, but it is no exaggeration to say that hospitals would be unable to navigate the procedural requirements of even the most basic health care tasks without HUCs.
-Let’s take a closer look.
+Without health unit coordinators, hospitals would be unable to navigate the procedural requirements of even the most basic health care tasks.

 Health Unit Coordinators Day - History